 1. Interest free loans, if any in CTC

-If you don’t take the loan, you won’t get this benefit, but it is anyway added to your virtual CTC.
+If you don’t take the loan, you won’t get this benefit, but it is anyway added to your CTC.
 Be careful while accepting the offer letter.

 2. Food Coupons / Subsidized meals

 Many MNC employers offer free lunch and evening snacks at the workplace.
 No lunch is free in this world.